juyingnan/vccf/docs/readme.md

 **Vascular Common Coordinate Framework Visualization - Immune cells cluster**

 These interactive plots show the 3D view of the distribution and clustering of immune cells.
+The immune cell cluster view allows for the identification of areas with high immune cell density through the use of heatmap-like bubbles of varying sizes and colors.
+Large, yellow bubbles indicate a high density of immune cells, while small, dark blue bubbles indicate a lower density.

 External link to the 3D view for the immune cells clustering views: